Broken pipes spell a world of trouble for every homeowner. Fortunately, they can be fixed, and the causes for their damage – prevented.

 - Patches of extra green grass.
 If a pipe has burst outside your home and around your yard, water would be flooding on your lawn.
 And if there are patches of very green grass, it’s probably a damaged pipe.

 In any case, it’s best to immediately call a professional plumber.
+Make sure to do quick research to find the reliable plumbers near you and avoid rouge “experts” on your way.
 Or, if you have the necessary knowledge – start fixing the problem right away.

 How to Locate the Broken Pipe